The mysterious combination of the pronoun ci and the verb avere

 1. Ce l’ho.
 Non ce l’ho – I have it / I don’t have it

-“Ce l’ho” translates to “I have it,” so if you’ve used “l’ho” up to this point, you’ve been wrong.
+“Ce l’ho” translates to “I have it,” so if you’ve been using “l’ho” up to this point, you’ve been mistaken.

-Although it doesn’t really have a specific grammatical function, we add the extra “ce” in front of “l’ho” to improve the sound of the sentence.
-This use, probably, stems from a desire to avoid the cacophony of using simply l’ho/le ho/li ho or its extreme brevity.
+Although the extra “ce” doesn’t serve a particular grammatical purpose, it’s added to improve the sound of the sentence.
+This use likely originated from a desire to avoid a cacophony (an unpleasing phonetic sound) when using just “l’ho/le ho/li ho” or its extreme brevity.

 - Hai un cane? – Do you have a dog?

 - Ce l’ho – I have it